upalr/Python-camp/2.Python Data Science Toolbox (Part 2)/README.md

 print(counts_dict)
 ```

-# Example 1
+## 2.3 Example 1: Writing a generator to load data in chunks (2)

 In the previous exercise, you processed a file line by line for a given number of lines.
 What if, however, you want to do this for the entire file?

 In this case, it would be useful to use generators.
 Generators allow users to lazily evaluate data.
 This concept of lazy evaluation is useful when you have to deal with very large datasets because it lets you generate values in an efficient manner by yielding only chunks of data at a time instead of the whole thing at once.

-Note that when you open a connection to a file, the resulting file object is already a generator!
-So out in the wild, you won't have to explicitly create generator objects in cases such as this.
+**Note that when you open a connection to a file, the resulting file object is already a generator!** So out in the wild, you won't have to explicitly create generator objects in cases such as this.
 However, for pedagogical reasons, we are having you practice how to do this here with the read_large_file() function.
 Go for it!

 ```python
 # Define read_large_file()